jordanlgraves/geneforge/README.md

 A bibliography of related publications can be found {root}/docs/bibliography.txt

 ## Future Work
+- Integrate context into part defintions by using embeddings from part descriptions as model input.
-- Experiment with graph representations and GNNs
+- Experiment with graph representations of circuits and GNNs.
-- Simplified JSON to SBOL converter
+- Script to convert simplified json circuit to SBOL.
-- Integrate additional datasets from other repositories and collections to enhance training data.
+- Integrate additional datasets from other repositories and collections.
-- Implement circuit simulations and validate conversion on SBOL to SBML.
+- Implement circuit simulations and validate conversion of SBOL to SBML.
-- Integrate circuit simulation outputs into perturbation-seq simulations.
+- Pipe circuit simulation outputs into perturbation-seq simulation as inputs.
-- Generate dataset of circuit, intitial and final cell states fro training and refining circuit generation.
+- From simualtions, derive a dataset of sample (circuit + intitial cell state + final cell states).
-- Explore advanced training strategies to refine the model's ability to design complex genetic circuits.
+- Use derived dataset to train circuit generation conditioned on initial and desired cell state.